iain/scripted/README.md

 ### Status of the gem

 This gem is in alpha state.
 YMMV.
 I believe I got the basic functionality, but not everything is as cleanly implemented as it could be.
+For instance, there are undoubtedly edge cases I didn't think of and error handling can probably be more user friendly.

 I'm putting this out there to get some feedback.
 Please don't hesitate to contact me if you have any questions or ideas for improvements.
 Mention me on